Motorcyclist killed in Edgebrook hit-and-run; driver sought

 "Very hard time for this.
 He was a very young guy and too young, you know?"
 Vohra said.

-Roses mark the spot near West Devon and North Le Mai avenues in Chicago's Edgebrook neighborhood, where police said Lajin was rear-ended by a vehicle heading westbound on Devon around 7:45 p.m.
+Police said Lajin was rear-ended by a vehicle heading westbound on Devon around 7:45 p.m.
 Thursday.

-Lajin was thrown from his bike around 7:45 p.m.
-Thursday.
+Lajin was thrown from his bike.
 Witnesses said he struck a tree.

+The driver of a small black vehicle that hit him immediately took off.

 Lajin, who was wearing his helmet, was transported to Lutheran General Hospital, where he later died.

-"As soon as I walked through the doors, just told me your brother's dead, your brothers dead," Raymond Lajin said.
+"As soon as I walked through the doors, my mom just told me, 'Your brother's dead.
+Your brother's dead,'" Raymond Lajin said.

 The Lajin family wondered what would have happened if the driver stayed and got Steven some help.

-"It doesn't even change anything, because my brother's gone.
-But just the thought of it, of people being so heartless," Lajin said.
+"It doesn't change anything because my brother is gone, but the thought of people so heartless, why would they hit a motorcycle from behind,"said Raymond Lajin.

 Witnesses couldn't give a make and model for the small, black car believed to have been involved in the hit-and-run.
 But detectives hoped that anyone who may have seen something would come forward to police.